How much noise do turbines generate?

 Will public meetings be held to provide local people with an opportunity to have their questions answered?

 Public meetings have a place in public consultation and engagement – not simply as a means for us to tell you about the project, but to provide you with an opportunity to meet the people behind the project, and have your questions and concerns answered.
 We have conducted a number over the years and have also met – and will continue to meet – with residents in their own homes so we can experience and understand their concerns.

 Are you talking with local Iwi?

-Yes, we are working with local iwi with a view to developing a Cultural Values Assessment.
+Yes, we are working with local iwi to support the development of Cultural Values Assessments (CVA).

 The Kaimai Range is popular with paragliders – what steps are you taking to talk to, and answer, their concerns?

 We have had a number of conversations with the local Soaring Club and with commercial and recreational flyers and, as a result, reduced the number of turbines from 26 to 24 to accommodate flight paths.
 We would also consider shutting down specific turbines during gliding competitions.

 Peet Aviation also conducted a comprehensive aviation report which concluded that the proposed wind farm will not represent a physical obstacle to glider operations over the proposed site.
 Likewise, turbulence and wind shear will not be an issue when wind speeds in the area are approximately 16 knots, which is the norm.
 Glider operations over the proposed site may, however, be affected when wind speeds are more than 20 knots – although this would account for potentially 15% of the time, and needs to be considered against the fact that glider activity would remain viable and subject to pilots conducting flights ina safe and secure manner at an appropriate altitude.

 What considerations are you able to give for people who have an emotional or special affiliation with the area proposed for the turbines?